parryc/thevoid/templates/leflan/language_lithuanian.md

 # Time

-Singular time nouns are in the ACC.
+When used as a time expression – that is, independent of the rest of the grammar of the sentence – singular time nouns are in the ACC.
 Repetitive time and plural time expressions use INS.
 Except for _rytoj_ and _vakar_ which are in LOC: _ryte_ and _vakare_.

+For example, compare `šią savaitę:this week`, a singular period of time, versus `ateinančiomis savaitėmis:the following weeks`, a plural expression. _This week_ is in ACC, whereas _the following weeks_ is in INS.

+However, when the time expression functions as a noun in the sentence (e.g "On Tuesdays, I eat falafel" vs. "Tuesdays do not exist"), the time expression takes the expected grammatical declension for its place in the sentence (such as NOM in the example given).

 ## Telling Time